sce/brief_mail/README.md

 The AbstractionAdapters are inspired by ActiveRecord.

-BreifMail is written by S. Christoffer Eliesen (http://github.com/sce).
+BriefMail is written by S. Christoffer Eliesen (http://github.com/sce).

 ## License